simlist/pyluach/docs/index.rst

-.. luachcal documentation master file, created by sphinx-quickstart on Wed Jan 21 21:24:38 2015.
+.. pyluach documentation master file, created by sphinx-quickstart on Wed Jan 21 21:24:38 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to luachcal's documentation!
+Welcome to pyluach's documentation!
 ====================================

 Contents: